 As a women leader, I know it’s hard to juggle all the different important things that are tugging at your time and attention: from family and kids and school projects, to business meetings, deadlines, customer deliverables and managing your team.
 It can really be overwhelming at times, and easy to get off course can’t it?

 Know that you’re not alone.
 There is a huge tribe of women achievers out there who secretly (or not so secretly) are wearing their Wonder Woman cape (myself included!), ‘Powering Through’, trying to keep it all together for just a little while longer while putting aside their own needs.

 The challenge is to recognize if the overwhelm and confusion is really just a diversion from something deeper…

 As you take stock over this past year, have you been leading with clarity or confusion?

 I’m curious to know,

-- What have been the 3 biggest impediments to your success during 2013?
+- What have been the 3 biggest impediments to your success this year?